Cho-Oyu Expedition Itinerary

 Day 40: Organize loads for trek out.

-Day 41: Yaks arrive to carry our gear and we return to Base Camp drive to Tingri
+Day 41: Yaks arrive to carry our gear and we return to Base Camp.
+Drive to Zhangmu and Overnight

 Note: Teams must travel with guides and Sherpa as a group, thus flying to Tibet is currently not an option.